BlueEchoV/Firefly_Rumble/README.md

 - - - Faster movement speeds
 - - - Periodic boss spawns
 - - Randomized backgrounds per level for visual variety

+**Collaboration**
+This project was developed collaboratively by Michael Pettric and Michael Brandmeyer.

+The project was built through iterative collaboration, with shared responsibility over design decisions, debugging, and gameplay balance.
+This teamwork emphasized clear communication, modular code structure, and rapid experimentation.